devangkale10/Queue-using-Stacks/README.md

 # Queue-using-Stacks
-Implement a Queue using only the primitive operations of a Stack
+Implement a Queue data structure using only the primitive operations of a Stack.